Packaging Photography and Videography: When the Box Sells the Product

 But only if the photography actually showed it.

-Most packaging photography doesn't.
+Most packaging photography does not.
 It flattens materials, washes out color, and makes a $4 box look identical to a $0.80 one.
-The details that cost money: embossing, specialty papers, and custom finishes disappear under bad lighting or generic setups.
+The details that cost money — embossing, specialty papers, custom finishes — disappear under bad lighting or generic setups.

-For brands where margins matter and perception drives price, that's a problem worth solving.
+For brands where margins matter and perception drives price, that is a problem worth solving.

 Jo Malone London